Manoj-Sri/Qiskit_Global_Summer_School_2021/README.md

 4.2: Advanced Classical Machine Learning

 ### Day 5
-Lecture 5.1: Building a Quantum Classifier
+5.1: Building a Quantum Classifier

-Lecture 5.2: Introduction to the Quantum Approximate Optimization Algorithm
+5.2: Introduction to the Quantum Approximate Optimization Algorithm

 ### Day 6
+6.1: From Variational Classifiers to Linear Classifiers

+6.2: Quantum Feature Spaces and Kernels

 ### Day 7